 - external bleeding from nose (epistaxis), rectum (hematochezia)

-- bright green stool which is caused by eating rat bait pellets
+- bright green stool which is caused by rat bait pellets

 - bloody urine (hematuria) or stool (melena)

 - lung problems